eclipse-vertx/vert.x/core_manual_java.md

         }
     });

-    request.headers().put("Some-Header", "Some-Value");
+    request.headers().set("Some-Header", "Some-Value");
     request.end();

 You can also adds them using the `putHeader` method.
 This enables a more fluent API since calls can be chained, for example:

     request.putHeader("Some-Header", "Some-Value").putHeader("Some-Other", "Blah");

-These can all be chained together as per the common vert.x API pattern:
+These can all be chained together as per the common Vert.x API pattern:

     client.setHost("foo.com").post("/some-path/", new Handler<HttpClientResponse>() {
         public void handle(HttpClientResponse resp) {
             log.info("Got a response: " + resp.statusCode());
         }
     }).putHeader("Some-Header", "Some-Value").end();

+#### Request timeouts

+You can set a timeout for specific Http Request using the `setTimeout()` method.
+If the request does not return any data within the timeout period an exception will be passed to the exception handler (if provided) and the request will be closed.

 #### HTTP chunked requests